Real Estate Commission Changes: What Sellers Need to Know

 For sellers, these commission changes bring both benefits and new considerations.
 Here’s what you need to know:

-• More room for negotiation: While you’re not required to cover the buyer’s agent commission, offering to pay this fee could make your home more attractive, especially in a buyer’s market where negotiations are needed to close the sale.
+- More room for negotiation: While you’re not required to cover the buyer’s agent commission, offering to pay this fee can make your home more appealing to buyers.
+In a slower market where buyers have more negotiating power, it could even help you attract more interest and get the deal across the finish line.

-• Impact on buyer affordability: Buyers now need to factor in their agent’s fees when making an offer, which could affect their purchasing power.
-Some buyers may request concessions from the seller to help offset these costs.
+- Reduced buying capacity: Buyers now need to factor in their agent’s fees when making an offer, which could affect their purchasing power.
+Some buyers may request concessions from you, as the seller, to help offset these costs.

 Real estate commission examples by home price